hidecode221b/EPICS/README.md

 # EPICS

-This repo will crease the EPICS codes used at the beamline BL3.2U in SLRI.
+This repo will develop the EPICS codes used at the beamline BL3.2U in SLRI.

 ## EPICS introduction